lupyuen/lupyuen.github.io/src/lvgl3.md

 # Initialise LVGL Display

-_What will happen when LVGL starts running?_
+_What happens when LVGL starts running?_

 According to the [__LVGL Docs__](https://docs.lvgl.io/8.3/porting/project.html#initialization), this is how we __initialise and operate LVGL__...